read

 By CAA Saskatchewan

-Being stranded on a highway or any road for that matter isn’t fun.
-This is especially true during the winters when the weather can promise to be extremely disconcerting.
+Finding yourself stuck on a highway or any road is never enjoyable, especially during winter when the weather can be particularly unsettling.

 In fact, if you’re not properly equipped to tackle it, such a situation can even be dangerous.